iver56/clap-detection/README.md

 # clap-detection
-Clap sequence/rhythm/pattern detection on Raspberry Pi using Csound and Python
+Clap sequence/rhythm/pattern detection on Raspberry Pi using Csound and Python.
+This was made as a quick experiment.
+Don't use it for anything serious.

 ## Why